Royal Commission into the Management of Police Informants: Supreme Court case

-AB v CD court case and aftermath
+AB v CD; EF v CD judgement and aftermath

-After Gobbo and Victoria Police lost their case in the Supreme Court it moved to the High Court of Australia and became the AB v CD case.
+After Gobbo and Victoria Police lost their case in the Supreme Court they unsuccessfully appealed to the Court of Appeal who dismissed their appeal in November 2017 following which they appealed to the High Court who dismissed the appeal in their November 2018 judgement AB v CD; EF v CD.

-In December 2018, in response to the ABvCD decision, it was revealed that Lawyer X (referred to as EF in the court case and now known to be Nicola Gobbo) received about $3 million by way of a settlement, after an initial claim of $30 million, plus miscellaneous other payments from Victoria Police for providing information to police about her clients whilst she was representing them.
+In December 2018, in response to the AB v CD; EF v CD judgment, it was revealed that Lawyer X (referred to as EF in the litigation and now known to be Nicola Gobbo) received about $3 million by way of a settlement, after an initial claim of $30 million, plus miscellaneous other payments from Victoria Police for providing information to police about her clients whilst she was representing them.
 It is generally accepted that this agreement was made in an effort to deal with the Melbourne gangland killings.
 Gobbo claimed to have helped in the arrest and conviction of 386 people.
-Chief Commissioner Graham Ashton, himself defended by the Police Minister Lisa Neville, defended the action of police and said that the use of Informer 3838 was a necessary weapon in an escalating war on Melbourne’s streets.
+Chief Commissioner Graham Ashton, himself defended by the Police Minister Lisa Neville, defended the action of police and said that the use of Informer 3838 was a necessary weapon in an escalating war on Melbourne's streets.
 In March 2019, Ashton said "Over the preceding 12 months, numerous people had been murdered, some in very public locations and high-profile criminals were vying for control of drug operations that were inflicting serious harm on the Victorian community, It was accordingly a desperate and dangerous time".